fdifrison/java-persistence/README.md

 }
 ```

-If the entity identifier use the `GenerationType.IDENTITY`, hibernate disable the batch insert since the only way to
+If the entity identifier use the `GenerationType.IDENTITY`, Hibernate disable the batch insert since the only way to
 know the entity id, needed to construct the first-level cache entry key, is to execute the actual INSERT statement.

 **N.B. the restriction doesn't apply to UPDATE and DELETE statements that can still benefits of batch operation even